cpoetter/VPN/README.md

 # VPN
 If you ever wanted to quickly setup a VPN tunnel this repository is for you.
-It contains all the files that need to be changed to setup a VPN tunnel only based on VPN.
+It contains all the files that need to be changed to setup a VPN tunnel only based on SSH.
 The server and client are standard Ubuntu computer.

 ## Hardware
 - Raspberry Pi 3